How to traverse and display nested categories or content structures in a template?

 {% endnavList %}

-This example cleverly combines navigation, classification, and content to build a highly dynamic and rich information display.
+This example combines navigation, classification, and content in a clever way, creating a highly dynamic and rich information display.

-In the AnQi CMS, content models and categories both support custom fields.These custom fields can also include more complex, nested data structures, such as image galleries (Images).You can implement their display by iterating over these fields.
+In AnQi CMS, both content models and categories support custom fields.These custom fields can also include more complex, nested data structures, such as image galleries (Images).You can display these fields by iterating through them.

-If the document detail page has a field namedImageswith a custom image set:
+If the document detail page has a namedImagescustom image group field:

 {% archiveDetail archiveImages with name="Images" %}